 Before his journey into atonality, Schoenberg composed the surprisingly accessible "Verklärte Nacht"

-Schumann’s setting of Faust is an aesthetic and spiritual triumph—and can truly be called heavenly
+Schumann’s setting of Faust is an aesthetic and spiritual triumph—and now with a singer to match

 Which finale for Beethoven’s Op 130 should you pick— cheerful sonata-rondo or a fugue like no other?

 An autumn note

 “For many, the end of this uneasy year cannot come quickly enough”